Zeraphael/SuperMart_Analytics_Project/README.md

 ## Project Overview

 This project is a comprehensive SQL analytics case study built using PostgreSQL.
-The objective is to analyze sales, customers, employees, products, and business performance data for a fictional retail company, **SuperMart**.
+The objective is to analyze sales, customers, employees, products, and business performance data for a retail company, **SuperMart**.

 The project demonstrates fundamental and intermediate SQL skills including: